 Depending on the specific disorder, the neck may be short, webbed, or twisted in an abnormal position.
 Movement of the head may be limited.

 Pressure on parts of the brain or cranial nerves (which connect the brain directly to various parts of the head, neck, and trunk) can affect eye movements.
-People may have double vision or be unable to move their eyes in certain directions, or the eyes may move involuntarily.
+People may have double vision or be unable to move their eyes in certain directions, or the eyes may move involuntarily in certain ways (called nystagmus).
 People may be hoarse and have difficulty swallowing.
 Speech may be slurred.
 Coordination may be lost.
 Some people develop sleep apnea.
 In this serious disorder, breathing repeatedly stops, often long enough to temporarily decrease the amount of oxygen and increase the amount of carbon dioxide in the blood (see Sleep Apnea).

 Changing the position of the head can sometimes put pressure on arteries, cutting off the blood supply to the head.
 Then, people may faint or feel light-headed, confused, or weak.
 They may have a sensation of spinning (vertigo).
-Vision is sometimes affected.
+Vision and eye movement are sometimes affected.

 If symptoms appear suddenly or suddenly worsen, people should see a doctor immediately.
 Immediate diagnosis and treatment are essential and can sometimes reverse symptoms or prevent permanent disability.